terraform-redhat/terraform-provider-rhcs/examples/create_account_roles/README.md

         ```
         export TF_VAR_token=<ocm_offline_token>
         ```
-    2. This value should always point to `https://api.openshift.com`.
+    1. This value should be the prefix for your Operator role.
         ```
+        export TF_operator_role_prefix=<prefix_name>
+        ```
+    1. This value should always point to `https://api.openshift.com`.
+        ```
         export TF_VAR_url=https://api.openshift.com
         ```
-    3.  **Optional**: You can set the account-role prefix with this variable.
+    1.  **Optional**: You can set the account-role prefix with this variable.
 This value cannot end with a hyphen (-).
-If the value is empty, the module generates a string that starts with `account-role-` and concatenates it with a random string of length 4.
+If the value is empty, the module generates a string that starts with `account-role-` and combines it with a string of four random characters.
          ```
          export TF_VAR_account_role_prefix=<account_role_prefix>
          ```
-    4.  **Optional**: You can set the desired OpenShift version with this variable.
+    1.  **Optional**: You can set the desired OpenShift version with this variable.
 The default is available from the ROSA CLI with `rosa list version |grep yes`.
 This should be in the format of x.y, such as 4.13
         ```
         export TF_VAR_openshift_version=<choose_openshift_version>
         ```
-    5.  **Optional**: If you want to set any specific AWS tags for your account roles, you can use this variable to declare those tags.
+    1.  **Optional**: If you want to set any specific AWS tags for your account roles, you can use this variable to declare those tags.
         ```
         export TF_VAR_tags=<aws_resource_tags> (Optional)
         ```